 Check Ben out! https://youtu.be/Ei9xuVkbQuU … and tell your friends!
 (Ok, maybe just the cool ones…) Yes, OF COURSE Teen Feed is serving meals and touching lives of homeless kids on the front lines during this quarantine.
 Send us your selfies on instagram in your jammies! (ok, rated PG, please!). #teenfeedtimes or instagram @theteenfeedtimes

-The March 11th, 2020 the Teen Feed Volunteer Orientation will be rescheduled to April 8th due to the recent concerns surrounding the Novel Coronavirus/COVID – 19.
-For the protection of our volunteers and community members we would encourage you to join us on this date, with more details are available at www.teenfeed.org/volunteer
+All Teen Feed Volunteer Orientations will be rescheduled due to the recent concerns surrounding the Novel Coronavirus/COVID – 19.
+For the protection of our volunteers and community members we would encourage you to keep watch for the announcement of online training for the fall, with more details are available at www.teenfeed.org/volunteer

 If you’re a meal team or current Advocate, it’s business as usual at Teen Feed as we continue to serve our population nightly.
 We have taken additional precautions to protect our youth, staff and volunteers.
 Feel free to email us at firstname.lastname@example.org for our recommendations as we foster wellness in our community and continue this important work in our community.

 If you’d like to support our increased need for blankets, sanitizer, cup Noodle soup, oatmeal packets and jerky in our backpack items, kindly share at www.teenfeed.org/donate.
-Our STOP teams are full steam ahead, and we have added extra opportunities and acute care nursing to our backpack shifts.
+Our STOP teams are full steam ahead, reaching the most vulnerable of our population at this time with our backpack shifts.